Is your naming process effective for working with others?

-Phase One is a set of practices that you can do — yes, it’s better with more resources from the self-directed package and much more sustainable with the coached package; however, you are able to implement Phase One both alone and without help.
+Phase One is a set of practices that you can do — yes, it’s much more sustainable with our workshop, but you are able to implement Phase One both alone and without help.

 Why can’t we keep going like this?
 Because Phase One is an approach that universally works across all code design flaws and work contexts.
 That’s not true for later phases.

 The next phase for naming completely depends on the specific problems you have in your code.
 We simply don’t know which of the many habits are needed for your context, so can’t offer the self-directed option, let alone a blog series.

 However, you can build a customized learning path for your team’s codebase using our broader habit catalog.
 Email us to learn more about our customization options.